Fall in Line: Music video

 The accompanying music video was directed by Luke Gilford and premiered May 23, 2018.
 It depicts Aguilera and Lovato being kidnapped and forced to sing in a futuristic prison filled with surveillance cameras; the two eventually fight their way to freedom.
-Aguilera stated on Twitter, "Fall in Line is as much about supporting each other as it is about self-empowerment.
+Aguilera stated on Twitter, "'Fall in Line' is as much about supporting each other as it is about self-empowerment.
 I wanted to convey that in this video by visually representing the imprisonment that so many of us have felt, and the freedom we can achieve together."
 According to Billboard and Rolling Stone, "The oppressive, male-dominated prison facility is a clear critique on society's oppression of women."

-The video won a MTV España Award for Video of the Summer, and received a BreakTudo Award nomination for Video of the Year.
+The video won a MTV España Award for Video of the Summer.

 Live performances

-Aguilera made the live performance debut of "Fall in Line" on Carpool Karaoke episode 471, which was first broadcast on May 16.
+Aguilera made the live performance debut of "Fall in Line" on Carpool Karaoke episode 471, which was first broadcast on May 16, 2018.
 She performed the song with Lovato at the 2018 Billboard Music Awards four days later.
 The song was also added to the set list of the European leg of Lovato's Tell Me You Love Me World Tour.
 On 14 June, Aguilera performed "Think", "Fighter" and "Fall in Line" on The Tonight Show Starring Jimmy Fallon.
 The next day, she performed "Can't Hold Us Down", "Fall in Line" and "Fighter" on Today Show.
-Aguilera also performed the song on her residency and tour, Christina Aguilera: The Xperience (2019–2020) and The X Tour (2019) respectively.
+Aguilera also performed the song on her residency and tour, Christina Aguilera: The Xperience (2019–2020) and The X Tour (2019), respectively.